yuanqing/create-figma-plugin/docs/contributing.md

 $ yarn install
 ```

-## Testing locally on an existing plugin
+## Testing changes locally on an existing plugin

 First, build the entire Create Figma Plugin project:

 ```
-$ yarn build
+$ yarn run build
 ```

 Then, create symlinks to the local copy of the project in your existing Figma plugin (eg. `my-plugin`):